gquere/gquere.github.io/BloodhoundForLinux.md

 This is basically the same as using ADExplorer or Sharphound with a domain account.

-The retrieved data is similar to what you'd retrieve in an AD environment: users, groups, computers and relations between these.
+The retrieved data is similar to what you'd get in an AD environment: users, groups, computers and relations between these.

-It contains a list of entries which describe the attributes of the entity.
+The LDIF contains a list of entries which describe the attributes of the entity.
 I've added a minimalist [sample LDIF](https://github.com/gquere/bloodhound_linux/blob/master/sample.ldif) to play with.
 ```LDIF
 dn: cn=jsmith,ou=users,dc=sample,dc=com
 givenName: John